Unlikely Man Utd hero James proving his worth despite Amad arrival | Goal.com

 Instead it was back to the sluggish tempo of the draw against West Brom seven days ago, with United again unable to break down a team who have been in freefall over recent weeks.

-For a long time it seemed as if Ole Gunnar Solskjaer's team were again going to come up short, only for James to step up and remind those watching at home just what he is capable of.
+For the best part of an hour it seemed as if Ole Gunnar Solskjaer's team were again going to come up short, only for James to step up and remind those watching at home just what he is capable of.

 With 57 minutes on the clock the Wales international lashed home a right-footed finish to record this third goal in as many games.
 He has now found the net five times in just 13 appearances for United this season, meaning he has scored more than he did in his 46 matches during the whole of 2019-20.